vinidossantos/aryan-sdm660-pebranch-fixed/README.md

 # See the License for the specific language governing permissions and
 # limitations under the License.
 #
-# This fork has the following commits: Xiaomi parts without "#" | No clang
+# This fork has the following commits: Xiaomi parts without "#" | No clang | updated coral fp to august